-The Supreme Court of Canada has made it clear that society must be designed to be inclusive of all persons, including those who are members of a Code-protected group.
-6 It is no longer acceptable to structure systems in a way that ignores needs or barriers related to Code grounds; rather the systems should be designed in a way that does not create physical, attitudinal or systemic barriers.
-Whenever an organization is constructing new buildings, launching new websites, setting up new policies and procedures, offering new services, or purchasing new equipment, design choices should be made that do not create barriers for persons identified by Code grounds.
-Essentially, this means that organizations should take a proactive approach, incorporating a human rights mindset into all that they do.
+The Supreme Court of Canada has made it clear that society must be designed to include all people, including members of a Code-protected group.
+It is no longer acceptable to structure systems in a way that ignores needs or barriers related to Code grounds.
+Instead, systems should be designed so they do not create physical, attitudinal or systemic barriers.
+Whenever an organization is constructing new buildings, launching new websites, setting up new policies and procedures, offering new services, or buying new equipment, design choices should be made that do not create barriers for persons identified by Code grounds.
+This means that organizations should take a proactive approach and incorporate a human rights mindset into all that they do.

-As a corollary to this notion that barriers should be prevented at the design stage through inclusive design, where systems and structures already exist, organizations should be aware of the possibility of systemic barriers, and actively seek to identify and remove them.
-Where barriers have been identified, organizations must remove the barriers rather than making "one-off" accommodations.
+In addition, where systems and structures already exist, organizations should be aware of the possibility of systemic barriers, and actively seek to identify and remove them.
+Where barriers have been identified, organizations must remove them rather than making "one-off" accommodations.

-A. Barrier Review
+A. Barrier review

-Barrier review is a large and complex subject and can only be lightly touched upon here.
-The methodology for a barrier review will differ depending on the size, nature and complexity of the organization, and on whether the review is focussing on service, employment, or housing barriers.
+Barrier review is a large and complex subject and can only be discussed briefly here.
+The steps for reviewing barriers will differ depending on the size, nature and complexity of the organization, and on whether the review is focussing on service, employment or housing barriers.

-A barrier review should include an examination of:
+A barrier review should include looking at:

-- 1. Physical accessibility: The organization's physical premises should be reviewed to identify barriers preventing equal access for persons with disabilities, including persons with sensory, environmental, or intellectual disabilities.7 While the Ontario Building Code sets out minimum standards for accessibility, compliance with the Building Code provisions in effect at the time of construction or renovation is no guarantee that the physical environment meets the standards required by the Human Rights Code.
-The Code has primacy over the Building Code, and compliance with the Building Code is no defence to a claim of discrimination under the Human Rights Code. - 2.
+- 1. Physical accessibility: Review physical premises to identify barriers preventing equal access for persons with disabilities, including persons with sensory, environmental or intellectual disabilities.
+11 While the Ontario Building Code sets out minimum standards for accessibility, compliance with requirements in effect at the time of construction or renovation is no guarantee that the physical environment meets the standards required by the Human Rights Code.
+The Code has primacy over the Building Code - which means it takes precedence - and compliance with the Building Code is no defence to a claim of discrimination under the Human Rights Code.
+12 - 2.
 Organizational policies, practices and decision-making processes: These may be either formal or informal.
-For example, in the area of employment, policies and practices on recruitment, selection, compensation, training, promotion and termination may contain barriers, either on their face or in their

-- effect, to persons identified by Code grounds.
-A frequent barrier is the lack of formal policies and practices, which can allow subjective considerations and differing standards to be applied.
-The Commission's policies on specific Code grounds and social areas provide examples of frequently encountered barriers. - 3.
-Organizational culture: Organizational culture includes shared patterns of informal social behaviour, such as communication, decision-making and interpersonal relationships, which are the evidence of deeply held and largely unconscious values, assumptions and behavioural norms.
+For example, in the area of employment, policies and practices on recruitment, selection, compensation, training, promotion and termination may contain barriers to people based on Code grounds.
+13 A frequent barrier is the lack of formal policies and practices, which can allow subjective considerations and differing standards to be applied.
+The OHRC's policies on specific Code grounds and social areas provide examples of frequently encountered barriers. - 3.
+Organizational culture: Organizational culture includes shared patterns of informal social behaviour, such as communication, decision-making and interpersonal relationships.
+These practices are the evidence of deeply held and largely unconscious values, assumptions and behavioural norms.
 An organizational culture that is not inclusive can marginalize or exclude persons identified by Code grounds.

-B. Barrier Removal Plans
+B. Barrier removal plans

-Once barriers to inclusion have been identified, organizations should develop plans for the removal of barriers.
-Such plans should:
+Once barriers to inclusion have been identified, organizations should develop plans to remove them.
+Plans should:

-- set specific, measurable goals for the removal of identified barriers, - · create clear timelines for achieving these goals, - allocate adequate resources towards meeting goals, - ensure accountability and responsibility for meeting goals, and - include a mechanism for regularly reviewing and evaluating progress towards the identified goals.
+- Set specific, measurable goals for removing identified barriers - Create clear timelines for achieving these goals - Allocate adequate resources to meet these goals - Ensure accountability and responsibility for meeting goals - Include a mechanism for regularly reviewing and evaluating progress towards the identified goals.